Internal Medicine and Family Medicine Tracks

 • Faculty have published extensively

-• Fellows are expected to initiate at least one research project from inception, IRB application, data collection, to abstract and manuscript writing.
+• Fellows are expected to initiate at least one research project from inception, from IRB application and data collection, to abstract and manuscript writing

 • Prior research by fellows includes: